back to the MAIN INDEX

 And then they said: - Good Lord,

-He's gone nuts.
+He's really gone nuts.

 He spoke, but they didn't even listen to him;